-- A dependent of an eligible uniformed service sponsor - Unmarried - At least age 21 (or 23 if previously enrolled in the US Family Health Plan or TRICARE Prime due to a full-time course of study at an approved institution of higher learning and if the sponsor provides at least 50% of your financial support), but have not yet reached age 26.
-Eligibility for TYA is determined by the branch of service. - Not eligible to enroll in an employer-sponsored health plan as defined in TYA regulations - Not otherwise eligible for TRICARE program coverage
+- A dependent of an eligible uniformed service sponsor. - Unmarried. - At least age 21 (or 23 if previously enrolled in the US Family Health Plan or TRICARE Prime due to a full-time course of study at an approved institution of higher learning and if the sponsor provides at least 50% of your financial support), but have not yet reached age 26.
+Eligibility for TYA is only determined by a proper eligibility response in DEERS.
+Based on the status of the uniformed service sponsor, the ability to purchase may be limited or not allowed based on the uniformed service sponsor's status and eligibility for medical care under Chapter 55, 10 USC or Chapter 58, 10 USC Section 1145(a). - Not eligible to enroll in an employer-sponsored health plan as defined in TYA regulations. - Not otherwise eligible for TRICARE program coverage.